spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 Between February 2022, when PAHAF launched, and late December, the average wait time was roughly four-and-a-half months, she said.
 (This does not account for people seeking ongoing mortgage help.)

 The prolonged back-and-forth leaves some applicants feeling as if they are playing a high-stakes game of telephone, relaying information from their mortgage company to the program and vice versa.

 “I’ve gone above and beyond to provide relevant info and to keep everyone informed, but I do have a full time job,” one applicant wrote in a Facebook message to the program in June.
 “I sincerely don’t have the bandwidth to be on the phone [with the program and the bank] almost everyday.”

-One woman, who asked not to be named to protect her family’s privacy, told PAHAF via Facebook messenger in April that her lender had accused her of making the program up.
+One woman, who asked not to be named to protect her family’s privacy, told PAHAF via Facebook Messenger in April that her lender had accused her of making the program up.
 The company told her they hadn’t heard from the program in weeks; program workers told her the company wasn’t giving them the information they needed.

 The problem, public records show, was a minor mistake she had made on a crucial form, which program workers failed to catch.
 For weeks, they had been contacting the wrong company — “United Federal Credit Union” instead of “_The_ United Federal Credit Union.”